QOC: Quantum On-Chip Training with Parameter Shift and Gradient Pruning: Experiments

-while the runtime on real quantum machines scales nearly linearly to \#qubits.
+\textbf{Discussion on scalability.}~ Figure~\ref{fig:scalability} shows the superior scalability of quantum on-chip training.
+Classical simulation runtime exponentially increases as \#qubits scales up, while the runtime on real quantum machines scales nearly linearly to \#qubits.
 The classical curve in Figure~\ref{fig:scalability} represents runtime and memory cost of running 50 circuits of different \#qubits with 16 rotation gates and 32 RZZ gates.
 The curve before 22 qubits is measured on a single NVIDIA RTX 2080 Ti GPU; points after 24 qubits are extrapolated.
 The quantum curve before 27 qubits is tested on ibmq\_toronto; the points after 30 qubits are extrapolated.

 We can observe clear quantum advantages on circuits with more than 27 qubits.
 In terms of memory cost, classical simulation consumes thousands of Gigabits for storage which is intractable.
 In contrast, on quantum machines, the information is stored in the quantum state of the circuit itself with negligible memory cost.